ssswww4444/VicRoads-Labelling/README.md

 4. Start labelling by hitting "Create\nRectBox"
    (Shortcuts: "W" for creating bounding box, "A" and "D" for prev/next image)
 5. The annotation files (.xml format) will be save in the same directory as you store the original images

+---

+## Additional Notes
+1. The dataset has approximately 144 hours of video
+2. About 30-40% of them are totally dark, just ignore those videos, don't capture/label them
+3. Only capture/label the frames when you can clearly identify the truck and trailer class
+4. Please contact me if you have any questions (peiyuns@student.unimelb.edu.au)